cwu155/MKS22X-FinalProject/README.md

 ---

 ### **Bugs**
-- Bubbles are still blown outside of map
 - Bubble -> enemy -> food only works for 1 enemy?
+For multiple enemies, they all turn into food when one enemy is hit.
 - Can't add new levels
+-

 ---